emmahewson/mp1_batala_bangor/README.md

 #### **Testimonials**

 * A series of quotes from previous events giving positive feedback about the band with small circular thumbnail images to make the text a bit more compelling and eye-catching.
-* This gives the person interested in booking some reassurance about what they're booking.
+* This builds trust to encourage users to book the band.
 * This section is responsive, stacking in to a single column on smaller screens.

 <details><summary>Screenshots</summary>